rcverse/Another-Noun-Phrase-Extractor/README.md

 ## GUI Application

-> *❗[Under development]*
->
-> Please note that the gui app is now still being developed, no release is provided at the moment.

 》***"Oh no, code again!
 I just want a quick tool, kill me already!😵"***

 No worries, ANPE provides a graphical user interface (GUI) for easier interaction with the library.
 Best part of all - it is a standalone app and requires no environment setup.
-Supports Mac and Windows.
+Supports Windows and macOS.
+Download it here [ANPE Studio repo](https://github.com/rcverse/anpe-studio)

 ![ANPE GUI Screenshot](/pics/anpe_gui_app_windows.png)